-The American Council for an Energy-Efficient Economy (ACEEE), a leading national research organization based in Washington, DC, seeks a qualified research analyst for its Industry program.
+The American Council for an Energy-Efficient Economy (ACEEE), a leading national research organization based in Washington, DC, seeks a qualified research analyst for its Utilities Program.
 ACEEE is an independent, 501(c)(3) nonprofit organization founded in 1980 that acts as a catalyst to advance energy efficiency policies, programs, technologies, investments, and behaviors.

 ACEEE’s organizational culture is collaborative and team-oriented with a strong dedication to its mission.
-Staff work at an upbeat pace within a dynamic and ambitious environment with an emphasis on professional growth and developments.
-There is a high degree of workplace flexibility, making ACEEE a fun and fulfilling place to work.
+Staff work at an upbeat pace within a dynamic and ambitious environment with opportunities for professional growth and development.
+There is a high degree of workplace flexibility, with an emphasis on results, making ACEEE a fun and fulfilling place to work.

 Expectations and Responsibilities:

 - Highly analytical and solutions-oriented.
 The analyst will conduct rigorous, peer-reviewed primary research.
 They will deftly synthesize complex data, find meaning in the noise, and use analysis to bring forth solutions to challenging problems.